 - Arraiolos Carpets: The Moorish traditions that once prevailed in the town of Arraiolos, where the carpets are still manufactured, inspired their intricate stitching.
 Teams of embroiderers and weavers work for many days, using pure wool in combinations of petit point with more widely spaced ponto largo cross-stitches.
 The resulting depictions of garlands of fruit and flowers (a loose interpretation of French Aubusson carpets) and animals scampering around idealized gardens (a theme vaguely inspired by carpets from Persia and Turkey) are some of the most charming items for sale in Portugal.
 The size of the piece and the intricacy of the design determine the price, which is often less than half what you'd pay in North America.
 If you can't make it to Arraiolos, you'll find the carpets for sale at outlets in Lisbon. - Ceramics & Tiles: Early in Portugal's history, builders learned to compensate for the lack of lumber by perfecting the arts of masonry, stuccoing, and ceramics.
 All were used to construct the country's sturdy, termite-proof buildings.
-After the ouster of the Moors, their aesthetic endured in the designs this convent was originally intended as a monastic fortress.
-Successive building programs lasted half a millennium, ultimately creating a museum of diverse architectural styles.
-Some of the interior windows, adorned with stone carvings of ropes, coral, frigate masts, seaweed, cables, and cork trees, are the most splendid examples of Manueline decoration in the world.
-See p.
-266.

-painted on tiles and ceramic plates, vessels, and jugs.
+- After the ouster of the Moors, their aesthetic endured in the designs painted on tiles and ceramic plates, vessels, and jugs.
 Later, styles from Holland, England, and China combined to influence a rich tradition of pottery-making.
 The most prevalent of these appear as the blue-and-white azulejos (tiles), each with an individual design, which adorn thousands of indoor and outdoor walls throughout the country.
 Equally charming are the thousands of plates, wine and water jugs, and vases adorned with sylvan landscapes populated with mythical creatures.
-New and (to a lesser extent) antique samples of any of these items can be acquired at outlets throughout Portugal.

-- Jewelry: In Portugal, any piece of jewelry advertised as "gold" must contain at least 19.2 karats.
+New and (to a lesser extent) antique samples of any of these items can be acquired at outlets throughout Portugal. - Jewelry: In Portugal, any piece of jewelry advertised as "gold" must contain at least 19.2 karats.
 This purity allows thousands of jewelers to spin the shining stuff into delicate filigree work with astounding detail.
-Whether you opt for a simple brooch or for a depiction in gold or filigreed silver of an 18th-century caravel in full fourmasted sail, Portugal produces jewelry worthy of an infanta's dowry at prices more reasonable than you might expect.
-The country abounds in jewelry stores. - Handicrafts: For centuries, the design and fabrication of lace, rugs, hand-knit clothing, woodcarvings, and embroidered linens have evolved in homes and workshops throughout Portugal.
+Whether you opt for a simple brooch or for a depiction in gold or filigreed silver of an 18th-century caravel in full four-masted sail, Portugal produces jewelry worthy of an infanta's dowry at prices more reasonable than you might expect.
+The country abounds in jewelry stores.

+- Handicrafts: For centuries, the design and fabrication of lace, rugs, hand-knit clothing, woodcarvings, and embroidered linens have evolved in homes and workshops throughout Portugal.
 Although some of the cruder objects available for sale are a bit clunky, the best can be called art.
-From the north to the south, store after store offers regional handicrafts.

-• Leather Goods: Iberia has always been a land of animal husbandry,
+From the north to the south, store after store offers regional handicrafts. - Leather Goods: Iberia has always been a land of animal husbandry, bullfighting, and cattle breeding, and the Portuguese leather-making industry is known throughout the world.
+Its products include jackets, shoes, pocketbooks, and wallets, all of which sell for prices much more reasonable than those outside Portugal.
+The best stores are concentrated in Lisbon.